migmolrod/browser-dashboard-pwa/docs/docs/intro.md

 Since the main goal of this whole project is to learn, practice and serve as an example in my portfolio, I have made some decisions in different areas that I think are important to keep in mind.
-They result in a **completely overengineered** solution and I'm fully aware of it.
-But the intention here is to show skills and proficiency in those overengineered solutions that could be a better fit for a more complex, enterprise-grade system.
+They result in a **completely overengineered** solution, and I'm fully aware of it.

+In any other scenario, one should probably aim at the most cost-effective solution, considering the client constraints (budget, available infrastructure either on-demand or cloud-based, previous iterations of the software to be developed if applicable, etc.).
+But the intention here was to show skills and proficiency in those overengineered solutions that could be a better fit for a more complex, enterprise-grade system.

-My idea was not to _vibe-code_ a quick MVP, but to create a complete solution that I could even use as a reference for my future projects.
+In conclusion, my idea was not to _vibe-code_ a quick MVP, but to create a complete solution that recruiters could find interesting.
+And a solution that I could even use as a reference for future projects.

 The main decisions I made are:

-- I want to use **Domain-Driven Design** (DDD) as a way to translate a business problem into a software design.
+- I want to use **Domain-Driven Design** (DDD) as a way to translate a business problem into a software design, bridging the gap between those two worlds.
 - I want to use **Ports and Adapters** pattern as a way to separate the domain from the infrastructure.
 - I want to use **CQRS** as a way to separate the read and write models of the domain.
 - I want to use **TDD** (test-driven development) as a way to develop the software.